 The Company has an interest rate swap agreement with a \$50.0 million notional amount maturing on January 2, 2020.
 The Company receives floating-rate interest amounts based on one-month LIBOR in exchange for fixed-rate interest payments of 1.85% over the life of the interest rate swap agreement.
-The interest rate swap mitigates interest rate risk by effectively converting \$50.0 million of borrowings under the Credit Facility from variable-rate interest to fixed-rate interest with a per annum rate of 3.35% based on the margin of the Credit Facility as of March 31, 2017.
-The fair value of the interest rate swap of \$0.3 million and \$0.5 million was recorded in other long-term liabilities in the consolidated balance sheet at March 31, 2017 and December 31, 2016, respectively.
-The unrealized loss on the interest rate swap instrument was reported as a component of accumulated other comprehensive loss, net of tax, in stockholders' equity at March 31, 2017 and December 31, 2016, and the change in the unrealized loss on the interest rate swap for the three months ended March 31, 2017 and 2016 was reported in other comprehensive loss, net of tax, in the consolidated statement of comprehensive income.
-The interest rate swap is subject to certain customary provisions that could allow the counterparty to request immediate payment of the fair value liability upon violation of any or all of the provisions.
-The Company was in compliance with all provisions of the interest rate swap agreement at March 31, 2017.
+The interest rate swap mitigates interest rate risk by effectively converting \$50.0 million of borrowings under the Credit Facility from variable-rate interest to fixed-rate interest with a per annum rate of 3.35% based on the margin of the Credit Facility as of June 30, 2017.
+The fair value of the interest rate swap of \$0.3 million and \$0.5 million was recorded in other long-term liabilities in the consolidated balance sheet at June 30, 2017 and December 31, 2016, respectively.